Coronavirus digest: Austria, France ease lockdowns | DW | 19.05.2021

 China has recorded new cases apparently tied to contact with people arriving from abroad.

-Less than 30% of medics in Japan's major cities have been vaccinated against COVID-19 with just 65 days to go before the start of the Tokyo Olympics, the country's Nikkei newspaper reported.
+With just 65 days to go before the start of the Tokyo Olympics, less than 30% of medics in Japan's major cities have been vaccinated against COVID-19, the country's Nikkei newspaper reported.

-Japanese figures released this week showed that three months into the country's COVID-19 vaccination push, less than 40% of its medical workers were fully vaccinated.
+Japanese figures released this week showed that three months into the country's COVID-19 vaccination push, less than 40% of its medical workers are fully vaccinated.

 mvb/nm (Reuters, AP, AFP)